Jarhead (film): Plot

 Later, Operation Desert Storm begins and the Marines are sent to the Kuwait–Saudi Arabia border.
 Swofford learns from Sykes that Troy concealed his criminal record when enlisting and will be discharged when the unit returns home.
 Troy becomes distant from his friends.
 Knowing that Troy will not be allowed to reenlist, the Marines attack him with a red-hot USMC branding iron, marking him as one of their own.
 Following an accidental air attack from friendly forces, the Marines advance through the desert, facing no enemies on the ground.
 The Marines march through the infamous "Highway of Death" (on the northbound road leading back to Iraq from capital Kuwait City), strewn with the burnt vehicles and charred bodies of retreating Iraqi soldiers, the aftermath of a bombing campaign.
 The Marines later catch sight of distant burning Kuwaiti oil wells, ignited only moments before by retreating Iraqis, and they attempt to dig sleeping holes as a rain of crude oil falls from the sky.
 Before they can finish, Sykes orders the squad to move upwind.

 Near the end of the war, Swofford and Troy are finally given a sniping mission.
 Lieutenant Colonel Kazinski, their battalion commander, orders them to kill at least one of two high-ranking Iraqi Republican Guard officers at a nearby airfield.
 At the last second before Swofford takes the shot, Major Lincoln interrupts them to call in an air strike.
 Troy desperately pleads to make a kill, but is denied and overruled as the airplanes destroy the Iraqi airfield, much to his and Swofford's disappointment.
 The war ends without Swofford ever firing his rifle.
 During a monologue, Swofford realizes that all of his training and effort to achieve the elite status as a marine sniper is meaningless in modern warfare.

-The Marines return home on a transport bus which is boarded by an inebriated Vietnam-era Marine veteran who congratulates them, to their obvious discomfort.
+The Marines return home on a transport bus which is boarded by a Vietnam-era Marine veteran who congratulates them, to their obvious discomfort.
 They later parade through a town in a jovial celebration of victory.
 Swofford returns home to his family and girlfriend but his girlfriend's infidelity is confirmed.
 Fowler is seen with a prostitute in a bar, now as a Corporal, Kruger in a corporate boardroom, Cortez as a father of three children, Escobar as a supermarket employee and Sykes continuing his service as a first sergeant in the Iraq War.
 Later, Swofford learns of Troy's death during a surprise visit from Fergus.
 At Troy's funeral, they reunite with former comrades.

 Reception

 Box office

-Jarhead grossed $27.7 million domestically during its opening weekend.
+Jarhead grossed $27.7 million domestically during its opening weekend, ranking second behind Chicken Little.
 The film went on to gross $62.7 million in the United States and Canada and $34.4 million internationally for a worldwide total of $97.1 million.